 Abstract: The term 'subscriber permission' will be used in TR 22.870 but has not yet been defined.
 This pCR proposes a definition and considerations for this term to resolve editor's notes in clause 14.

+Changes in draft01

+- removal of the NOTE in the Scope that read:

+NOTE: Replacement of user consent with regulation requirement or subscriber permission will be done during consolidation phase in alignment with SA1 agreement.

+Changes in revision S1-261226

+- The definition of subscriber permission is modified to include ‘applicable’ before ‘3GPP services and capabilities’, and to add ‘beyond what is necessary for the provision and operation of services’ after ‘handling of data associated with those 3GPP services and system capabilities.’

+- The text in 13.2 has been revised in order to clarify how the term ‘user consent’ has been superceded to now have regulatory and non-regulatory aspects.

 1. Introduction

 Subscriber permission and user consent were discussed at SA1 112e-ah in S1-260076 and S1-270079 concerning